Simulation of Binary-Single Interactions in AGN Disks II: Merger Probability of Binary Black Holes during Chaotic Triple Process: METHOD

 \emph{Run II}: To investigate the radial dependence of the BSI in AGN disks, we conducted a series of high-resolution simulations by placing shearing boxes at five distinct radial distances from the central SMBH, which are shown by red dots in Figure\,\ref{fig:AGN_disk}.
 For each radial position $R_0$, we initialized 36 different orbital phases of the BBH, uniformly distributed across $\phi_0 \in [0,,\pi]$, yielding a total of $5 \times 36$ simulation runs.
 Since we aim to study the BSI process across both the inner standard thin disk and the outer star-forming disk regions, we adopt the SG model given by \cite{Sirko2003}, while the opacity parameter $\kappa_2$ is derived from the opacity tables provided in \cite{Iglesias1996ApJ} and \cite{Alexander1994ApJ}.
 In this case, the boundary between the inner standard thin disk and the outer star-forming disk, $R_{\rm sg}$, is about $3500\,R_{\rm g}$.

 In this work, we assume an isothermal equation of state $P = \Sigma c_s^2$ with sound speed $c_s = H\Omega_0$.
 All simulations adopt $M_\bullet=10^8\,M_\odot$, disk aspect ratio $H/R=0.01$, viscosity coefficient $\alpha = 0.1$ and gas removal rate $n_b = 5.0$.
+Notably, our simulations maintain a fixed y-direction\,(azimuthal) separation of $16R_{\rm H}$ independent of x-direction\,(radial) separation $b$.
 To ensure the gas reaches a steady state before BSI and to highlight its impact on the BSI process, we disable gas gravity on the sBHs until the separation between the BBH's center of mass and the single sBH falls below $R_{\rm H}$.
 We summarize the other key parameters and results presented in this paper in Table\,\ref{table:1}.
+In Figure\,\ref{fig:density_map}, we present three snapshots of the gas morphology before BSI to more clearly illustrate our initial setup, where $T_0=2\pi/\Omega_0$ is the orbital period of the shearing box orbiting around the SMBH.
+Note that the gas morphology during BSI has already been shown in \citetalias{Wang2025arXiv} and is therefore not repeated here.